Beachgoers enjoy the sand and surf, highlighting the diverse experiences of a day at the beach.

-The area previously known as Portofino Resort now features a shore with a mix of pebbles and sand, particularly along the ocean’s edge between high and low-water marks.
-Let’s talk about the most crucial part—the entrance fee.
+The area formerly known as Portofino Resort now features a shoreline of mixed pebbles and sand, especially along the ocean between high and low tide.
+The most critical part is here—the entrance fee.
 It’s pretty steep, at 350 pesos, to step onto the sand, and I found that quite surprising.

 Stepping into the water, I immediately noticed numerous rocks beneath the surface.
 Navigating the shoreline without water shoes became challenging, disrupting my hopes for a pleasant walk by the water.
 To compound the situation, the showers, a standard expectation at any beach, were non-functional.
 That meant no way to wash off the salty seawater or that sticky feeling after a day at the beach.

 Now, let’s get to the main attraction—the water.
 Unfortunately, it wasn’t the apparent paradise I was hoping for.
-It was murky, and you couldn’t see much.
+The water was so murky that visibility was poor.
 It didn’t invite you for a nice swim or some underwater exploring.
 Snorkeling was out of the question because there were no fish around, making it feel like a deserted underwater city.

 I was hoping for some good beach snacks.
 But the beach didn’t allow outside food, so I had to check out what they had.
 I was not impressed.
 The snacks were expensive and not very satisfying.

 The bathrooms were a whole different experience.
-Going to the restroom became a quest for water because the taps didn’t work.
+Accessing water in the restroom was difficult because the taps were out of order.
 With no running water, there was no way to freshen up properly after a day in the sun.

 Conclusion